Small Wind Turbines for Homes & Businesses

 The wind turbine, which is installed on top of a tall tower, collects wind energy and converts it into electricity.
 The turbine output is then made electrically compatible with the utility and the output is fed into the household wiring at the breaker panel.

 The home is served simultaneously by the wind turbine and the utility.
-If the wind speed is below 7 mph there will be no output from the wind turbine and all of the needed power is bought from the utility.
-As the wind speed increases the turbine output increases and the amount of power purchased from the utility is proportionately decreased.
-When the turbine output is more than the house needs, the extra electricity is sold to the utility.
+If the wind speed is below about 7 mph there will be no output from the wind turbine and all the needed energy is bought from the utility.
+As the wind speed increases the turbine output begins and increases and the amount of energy purchased from the utility is proportionately decreased.
+When the turbine output is more than the house needs, the excess electricity is sold to the utility.
 All of this is done automatically.
-There are no batteries in a modern residential wind system.
+There are no batteries in a standard residential wind system.

-The wind turbine typically lowers your utility bill by 50-90%.
-It is not uncommon for homeowners with total electric homes and Bergey turbines to have monthly utility bills of $8-$15 for part of the year.
+The wind turbine typically lowers your utility bill by 50-100%.
+It is not uncommon for homeowners with total electric homes and Bergey turbines to have monthly utility bills of $15-$20 for most of the year.
 In northern parts of the country, where less air conditioning is used, the bills can be very low year round.

 Who should consider buying one?

 A wind turbine is a relatively large device and it is not suitable for urban or small-lot suburban homes.
-We recommend a property size of one acre or more.
+We recommend a property size of two acres or more unless your closest neighbors are supportive.
 The economics of a wind system are determined by the average wind speed in the area, the availability of rebates or tax credits, and the cost of electricity.
-As a general rule-of-thumb, we recommend that you have at least a 10 mph average wind speed and be paying 10¢/kilowatt-hour or more for electricity.
-We have wind resource maps for the entire U.S. and we can provide you with information on your wind resource.
+As a general rule-of-thumb, we recommend that you have at least a 10 mph average wind speed and be paying 12¢/kilowatt-hour or more for electricity.
+We have wind resource maps for the entire U.S. and we can provide you with information on your wind resource and performance projections.
 Residential wind turbines have been installed in all 50 states.

 Don’t I have to take wind measurements for a year or more?

 No. For residential systems the cost of taking wind measurements is not justified in most situations.
-Wind resource data published by the U.S. Dept. of Energy is sufficient to predict performance.
+Wind resource data published by the U.S. Dept. of Energy, 2Tier and AWS Scientific is sufficient to predict performance.
 In very hilly or mountainous areas, however, it may be prudent to take wind data before purchasing a system to ensure that your site in not in a sheltered area.